> Subphylum Vertebrata > fishes

 on the sea bottom in murky waters.
 Prey include crustaceans, molluscs,

 worms and sometimes fishes.
-The barbels around the catfish's mouth
+The 'whiskers' (barbels) around the mouth

 on the snout).

 Human uses: The Black eeltail